 Where is my affidavit?

 Your affidavit will be included with your e-tickets.
-Each guest 18 years of age and older is required to print, fill-in, and sign prior to arriving to the port.
+Each guest 18 years of age and older is required to print, fill-in, and sign prior to arriving at the port.
 It is important that each and every guest fills out this form.
+All guests, regardless of nationality, must complete the travel affidavit form before going onboard and deliver it at check-in in the terminal.
 The form is required per person, not per family.
 A parent or guardian may complete the form for each guest 17 years of age and younger.

 What activity is required shore side of guests traveling to Cuba from the U.S.?

 U.S. law currently allows travel to Cuba under one of 12 general licenses.
 All guests (including minors) must complete a certification for authorized U.S. travel to Cuba declaring that their travel falls under one of the 12 categories of eligible travel.

 The most common and simplest category allowing travel to Cuba is through people-to-people educational exchange activities.
 To ensure full compliance, MSC Cruises has organized extensive tours of Cuba for its guests that qualify with the people-to-people requirement and have been designed to allow all guests to experience the best this unique cultural destination has to offer.

 What are the other categories that provide eligibility of travel to Cuba?